aws-cloudformation/community-registry-extensions/resources/Resource_Lookup/README.md

 cfn submit --set-default --region us-east-1
 ```

-Create a stack to consume the resource type; replace the IAM role placeholder text below with the ARN of the role you created earlier (such -example- `arn:aws:iam::111122223333:role/example-resource-lookup-role-ResourceLookupRole-[OMITTED]`):
+Create a stack to consume the resource type; replace the IAM role placeholder text below with the ARN of the role you created earlier (such as, for example: `arn:aws:iam::111122223333:role/example-resource-lookup-role-ResourceLookupRole-[OMITTED]`):

 ```
 aws cloudformation create-stack \